Jiansiyu/CRex_Scripts/Tools/PlotCut/readme.md

 # Usage

+#### Optics Dp check Scripts
+Used for check the Carbon with the Water Target Pointing Measurement

 #### cutPro.C
 Used for cut the Sieve Holes.
 It also can search for the ground state peak, and first excited state peak, and apply cut on it.
 It also have the scripts to generate the average focal plane variables.